-You don’t need experience to become a Brightwater volunteer – just enthusiasm.
+You don’t need experience to become a Brightwater Buddy – just enthusiasm.

 To get started, all you need to do is: